NetGovern/migrations/clearswift/README.md

 4. If there are any errors in the file to be imported (e.g. wildcards are not supported in the following format: example@*.salesforce.com), a warning dialog box will be displayed.
 You will need to correct the errors in the source file before you can proceed with the import
 5. Click on the White List tab to verify that the appropriate entries have been imported

-If other elements of the policy need bypassed (i.e. block attachments) Using the Clearswift UI:
+If other elements of the policy need bypassed (i.e. block attachments), use the Clearswift UI to:

 * Create a new email address list
 * Import the text file